-Just because you can’t get pregnant from anal sex it doesn’t mean you can’t catch an STD.
+Just because you can’t get pregnant from anal sex doesn’t mean you can’t catch an STD.
 This is especially true if it’s the receiving partner’s first time, due to very small skin tears in the anus and rectum.
-Protect yourself and your partner by wearing condom, using PrEP, and getting tested regularly.
+Protect yourself and your partner by wearing condoms, using PrEP, and getting tested regularly.

 3. Use Proper Lubricant

-As rectum is very tight and sensitive, forcing a penis into it without having it lubed first may cause very heavy pain and tearing.
+As the rectum is very tight and sensitive, forcing a penis into it without having it lubed first may cause very heavy pain and tear.
 This is why using the proper type of lube will make all the difference and your experience extremely pleasurable.
 We recommend using Silicon lube as you won’t need to continuously reapply J

 4. Don’t go back and forth

 The stuff you see in porn?
 Don’t do it.
-Going anal – oral – anal (some call this ass to mouth) is one of the most unhygienic things you can do, and can cause heavy infections that are hard to treat.
+Going anal – oral – anal (some call this ass to mouth) is one of the most unhygienic things you can do and can cause heavy infections that are hard to treat.
 Plus, it’s gross.
 If you want to exercise all three options, go with oral – anal and stick to the pattern.